Suitable for: Adults. Confident sewing machine experience required

 Are you tired of wonky zips?
 Or do you even avoid them altogether?
 Do your facings refuse to lie flat?
 Yes?
 Then this is the course to help you raise your sewing game.

-Re-dacted from my popular ‘Better Dressmaking‘ course, ‘Dressmaking Techniques’ will teach you, week by week, the basic methods of making clothes. such as darts, fastenings, adding a waistband, a facing etc.
+Extracted from my popular ‘Better Dressmaking’ course, ‘Dressmaking Techniques’ is a not a regular Dressmaking Course.
+Rather than plod your way through an entire garment, this course is a technical-based course where, week by week, you’ll learn the basic techniques of making clothes. such as darts, fastenings, adding a waistband, a facing etc. This is how sewing is taught in schools and colleges.

 Through a series of tutorials, and practical sessions, you’ll be working samples of each technique, so you can practise the skills learnt in that session.
 By the end of the course, you’ll have a library of new techniques at your fingertips to take home so your sewing will be more ‘high end’ than ‘high street’.